The ACCC staff offers the following services:

 I have been busy raising my family, and would now like to reenter the workforce.

-One of the things that we would do for someone in your position is to identify your job skills by discussing them and using a Campbell Interest and Skills survey.
+One of the things that we would do for someone in your position is to identify your job skills by discussing them and administering various assessments with the intent of exploring potential areas of career interest.
 We would then update your resume and put your interviewing skills into practice.
 We would also teach you how to network with potential employers.

 I'm new to the working world, and would like some help in deciding what I'd like to do.